dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 </center>

-Fenuirs ran forward and shot an arrow around ADC, taking out an Ogre that was threatening his friend.
-Kalinar, however, was not so lucky.
-He was hit with an Ogre's club, a brutal blow that smashed his upper right arm and left him severely injured.

 Oscorn, seeing that the situation was becoming increasingly dangerous, ran back and jumped off the invisible wall of force.
 He hid behind a nearby rock, hoping to catch his breath and regroup with his friends.